Certified Professional in Age-Friendly Health Care (CPAFH) Review Course: Live Webinar

 • Skilled Nursing Facilities

 All Scholarships are reviewed on an individual basis.
-If multiple individuals from the same organization wish to apply for a scholarship, everyone must submit an application.
-Group discounts are also available, see information above.
+If multiple individuals from the same organization wish to apply for a scholarship, each individual must submit an application.
+Group discounts are also available.
+See the information above.

 Need Help?